 What you want is a bunch of techy bells & whistles on your water feature.
 We use Mother Nature’s system of simplicity with an ecosystem pond.
 We feel that techno-doohikies simply add more maintenance to the project, which is something we try to avoid.
 It’s also a list of things to go wrong, and we prefer the K.I.S.S. method.

-You insist on a “formal pond,” bottom drain, concrete shell, or an external pump & pressure filter system.
+You insist on a “formal pond” with bottom drain, concrete shell, or an external pump & pressure filter system.
 These can be classified under both rigid systems and bells & whistles.
 There are some great contractors that do this kind of thing, but we are not one of them.